-- As you pass the city's "Equipment Yard", you'll pass through the front gate, and into the museum grounds, where over 100 pieces of historic railroad rolling stock awaits you and your family.
+- As you pass the city's "Equipment Yard", you'll pass through the front gate, and into the museum grounds, where 159 pieces of historic railroad rolling stock awaits you and your family.

 Don't worry about the kids; there is a very good reason that if you look around you, seldom will you see a "no climbing" or "Please do not touch" sign.
 In fact, we encourage our visitors to climb aboard and experience our collection in a truly "Hands-on" way.

 Sit in the engineers seat behind the controls of the mighty UP 6946, the largest diesel locomotive EVER built.

 Tour vintage passenger cars and see what rail travel was like before the days of Amtrak.
 Sit in the Conductors seat in one of our many restored cabooses.
 Marvel at the variety of freight cars and locomotives.
 And take plenty of pictures to remember your families experience at the West's premier Rail Museum!